com-480-data-visualization/project-2023-vizmoica/README.md

 > - What am I trying to show with my visualization?

 The purpose of our visualization project is to showcase the global popularity of anime industry, an art form with a wide variety of genres that appeal to diverse audiences worldwide, to the point of becoming a major contributor to Japan's soft power strategy.
 Anime features characters that are relatable and resonate with people across different cultures, regions and age groups, contributing to its worldwide appreciation.
+We will try to showcase the repetition of some patterns in different countries with respect to the popularity of genres, character traits or studios.

 > - Think of an overview for the project, your motivation, and the target audience.